-Section 4.
-If a grievance is not presented within the time limits set forth above, it shall be considered waived.
+- Section 4.
+If a grievance is not presented within the time limits set forth above, it shall be considered "waived."
 If a grievance is not appealed to the next step within the specified time limit or any agreed extension thereof, it shall be considered settled on the basis of the EMPLOYER's last answer.
 If the EMPLOYER does not answer a grievance or an appeal thereof within the specified time limits, the employee/UNION may elect to treat the grievance as denied at that step.
 The UNION may then immediately appeal the grievance to the next step.
-The time limit in each step may be extended by mutual written agreement of the EMPLOYER and union representatives involved in each step.

-- Section 5.
-Employees serving an initial PROBATIONARY PERIOD shall have the right of appeal only through Step 2 of this grievance procedure except for a grievance alleging an error in salary or benefits due. - Section 6.
-A REGULAR EMPLOYEE serving a PROBATIONARY PERIOD who is returned to their previous classification upon failure to pass probation shall have the right of appeal only to Step 2 of this grievance procedure.
-When feasible, a demoted employee shall be returned to the geographic area from which originally promoted. - Section 7.
-LIMITED DURATION with benefits employees and employees serving in the unclassified service shall have the right of appeal only through Step 2 of this grievance procedure. - Section 8.
-The grievant shall not suffer loss of regular pay while the grievant's presence is necessary at a grievance presentation meeting with the EMPLOYER or an arbitrator, except where such grievance presentation meeting or arbitration hearing occurs during the period the grievant has been removed from their job for disciplinary reasons.
+The time limit in each step may be extended by mutual written agreement of the EMPLOYER and UNION representatives involved in each step. - Section 5.
+Employees serving an initial probationary period shall have the right of appeal only through Step 2 of this grievance procedure except for a grievance alleging an error in salary or benefits due. - Section 6.
+Limited duration employees (except for an employee whose work schedule is intermittent, non-continuous or irregular in nature) and employees serving in the unclassified service shall have the right of appeal only through Step 2 of this grievance procedure. - Section 7.
+Permanent employees serving a promotional probationary period shall have the right of appeal under this grievance procedure provided that such employee(s) shall not have right to appeal beyond Step 2 of this grievance procedure a demotion to his/her previous classification upon failure to satisfactorily complete the required promotional probationary period.
+When feasible, a demoted employee shall be returned to the geographical area from which originally promoted. - Section 8.
+The grievant shall not suffer loss of regular pay while the grievant's presence is necessary at a grievance presentation meeting with the EMPLOYER or an Arbitrator, except where such grievance presentation meeting or arbitration hearing occurs during the period the grievant has been removed from their job for disciplinary reasons.
 The time spent by the grievant in an arbitration hearing shall not be counted as time worked for overtime eligibility.